ying-teaching/rn/docs/ch00/node-and-expo.md

 ## 2 Expo

-[Expo](https://docs.expo.io/) is a set of tools and services to help you develop RN apps.
-The [installation doc](https://docs.expo.dev/get-started/installation/) has the installation instructions of development tools.
+[Expo](https://docs.expo.io/) is a set of tools and services to help you develop and deploy RN apps.
+Expo is a Node.js package that can be installed by `yarn`.

-Expo is a Node.js packaged that can be installed by `yarn`.
 Run `yarn global add expo-cli` to install it as a global package thus you can run it from any project.
 A global package is a JS package used by all projects.
 Wihtout the `global` option, the package is only installed for a local project.

 Run `expo --version` to verify the installation.

 ## 3 Expo Go App for iOS and Android

 You can use the `Expo Go` app to debug your RN apps.
-Check the [Expo Go document](https://docs.expo.io/get-started/installation/#2-expo-go-app-for-ios-and) to install the app in your phone if you want to debug the app from your smart phone.
+Please install it from [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) or [iOS App Store](https://apps.apple.com/app/expo-go/id982107779).

 ## 4 Create an Expo Account